-One of the most surprising things I learned when I first moved to Italy was how Italians would say “eh alla fine sono latino” which translates to “after all, I am Latino.”
-Having been born and raised in the Americas, what I knew and understood about the concept of “Latino” was very limited.
-It wasn’t until I was living it Italy that it dawned on me: the “Latino” label comes from from the language, Latin, from the Romans themselves!
+One of the most surprising things I learned when I first moved to Italy was how Italians would say “Eh, alla fine sono latino” which translates to “After all, I am Latino.”
+Having been born and raised in the Americas, what I knew and understood about the concept of “Latinidad” was very limited.
+It wasn’t until I was living in Italy that it dawned on me: the “Latino” label comes from the language, Latin, from the Romans themselves.
 I learned that Italians, thanks to their Roman roots, are the original “Latinos.”
 Their language and culture spread throughout Europe as their empire grew.
 The more time I spent living in Italy and traveling in Western Europe, meeting people from various European Latin countries, it amazed me to learn how much people from Latin America have in common with them — the food, the family values, the approach to life, the language, and more.
 Now that I have worked in anti-racism for several years I understand these similarities come from violence and colonization.

-This article seeks to give textbook definitions of the words to non Latinx, mestizo or Pan American people but doesn’t seek to infringe on people’s right or desire to identify differently.
-I wrote this in 2015 and now I no longer identify as Latinx myself. – Mavi
+This article seeks to give textbook definitions of the words to non Latinx/e, mestizo or Pan American people but doesn’t seek to infringe on people’s right or desire to identify differently.
+I wrote this in 2015 and now I no longer identify as Latinx/a myself. – Mavi

 Latin America and Latin Europe:

-Italy, France, Moldova, Portugal, Romania, Spain, Monaco, San Marino, Andorra, and the Vatican City are the countries in Europe that are considered Latin.
+Italy, France, Moldova, Portugal, Romania, Spain, Monaco, San Marino, Andorra, and the Vatican City are the countries in Europe that were originally considered ‘Latino”.
 They share the Romance language root of Latin and they also share similar cultural values.
 Because of this, these countries are also sometimes called Romance-Speaking Europe.
 In short, if your culture is heavily influenced by Roman culture, you are Latinx even if you are in Europe.